wutianze/dnndk-pynqz2/yolo_keras/yolo_pynqz2_guide.md

 In `keras-yolo3` run `python convert.py yolov3.cfg yolov3.weights model_data/yolo.h5`.

 # What to do next
-Please read mnist_tf guide to use DNNDK to accelerate inference of Yolo.
+Please read [guide](https://github.com/wutianze/pynq_car/blob/master/Pynq-Z2_AD_Car/host-guide/dnndk_usage.md) to use DNNDK to accelerate inference of Yolo.
 The code in board is provided in yolo_pynqz2 dir.